Punjab Regiment (Pakistan): Punjab Regiments allocated to India in 1947 (now part of the Indian Army Punjab Regiment)

 The 1st Punjab's regimental centre was located in the city of Jhelum.
 In early September 1947, Pakistani personnel arrived from the 2nd Punjab's regimental centre in Meerut (present-day Uttar Pradesh, India) and Indian personnel were dispatched to either the 11th Sikhs or the 6th Rajputanas regimental centres depending on whether they were Sikhs or Hindu Rajputs.

 The Punjab Regiment at its height totalled 58 battalions; however, 11 were transferred in 1980 to the Pakistan Army's newly raised Sind Regiment.

 Class and religious composition

 Before the Partition of India in 1947, the ethno-religious composition of the Punjab Regiment consisted of: Punjabi Muslims (50%); Punjabi Hindus (40%); Punjabi Sikhs (10%).
 Following the regiment's transfer to the Pakistan Army, it became largely religiously homogenous, comprising mostly Muslims with around 20% ethnic Pashtuns and 80% Punjabis.

 Colonel-in-chief

-Since the creation of Pakistan in 1947, the Punjab Regiment has seen the appointment of four colonel-in-chiefs;
+Punjab Regiment distinguished appointments of colonel-in-chiefs;